Board Member Bios

 Alfred G. Howell

-Alfred G. Howell, known as A.G., joined the Foundation Board of Trustees in November of 2004.
+Alfred G. Howell, known as A.G., is Wayne County District Attorney.
+He joined the Foundation Board of Trustees in November of 2004.
 Other than an absence to attend law school in San Diego, California, A.G. is a lifelong resident of Honesdale.
 He is married to the former Patricia Murray, daughter of Joseph and Tish Murray.
 They reside in Honesdale with their three children, Faith, Will and Drew.
-A.G. engages in the general practice of law, including real estate, estate and probate, personal injury, contracts, criminal law and family law, with the law firm of Howell, Howell, and Krause, which is located on 9th Street in Honesdale.
+Prior to his election as DA, A.G. engaged in the general practice of law, including real estate, estate and probate, personal injury, contracts, criminal law and family law, with the law firm of Howell, Howell, and Krause, which is located on 9th Street in Honesdale.
 The law firm was founded by his grandfather, A. Emerson Howell, a former Chair of the Board of Directors of Wayne Memorial Hospital.
 A.G., like his grandfather and father, Alfred J. Howell, attended Dickinson College in Carlisle, Pennsylvania.
 A.G. was awarded his law degree from the California Western School of Law in 1996.
 During his time in law school in California, he recognized that Northeastern Pennsylvania is a beautiful and fun place to live and to raise a family.

 Diane Wylam, Esq. is Senior Vice President and Senior Trust Officer in the Wealth Management and Trust Department at Wayne Bank in Honesdale.
 She brings a solid background in finance to her new volunteer post, including experience with planned giving.
 Wylam attended the University of Scranton and Lackawanna College before securing her law degree from the Widener School of Law in 1994.
 Prior to her position at Wayne Bank, she was the Director of Major and Planned Giving at Misericordia University and, before that, she started the Trust Division and served as Senior Trust Officer at Fidelity Deposit and Discount Bank in Dunmore.
 Ms. Wylam also has experience in business ownership and in healthcare.
 She worked in family businesses and from 2001-2010, she served on the Board of St. Joseph’s Center.